alxfed/alxfed.github.io/index.md

 I take small to medium Data Science projects (less than a year) in Chicago or tele.<br>
 Green Card holder, complete work authorization in the US.

+__A typical project:__
+- Definition of the problem and tools;
+- Data cleaning and organizing in a usable library;
+- Modelling and the 'Design of Experiment' or choise of Machine Learning tools;
+- Work;
+- Presentation of Results and deliverables.

 __Tools:__ I feel most comfortable using RStudio/R and MongoDB or SQLite (with an external 1T HD on USB 3.0) for my everyday work or Python with libraries for ordinary computations but I can dive into the depth of LLVM and C too if it is necessary.<br><br>
 Also, there is nothing in the world a Ph.D. in Physics and Mathematics who started writing code in assembler on PDP-8 in 1978 an has been working with experimental data ever since can not learn in a month.
 I can prove it.<br>
 <br><br><br>